 Using information from our sister site DepositAccounts, financial institution websites and other sources, MagnifyMoney reviewed hundreds of accounts to determine the best savings account for categories important to banking customers.
-To be considered, accounts must be available across the United States and insured by the Federal Deposit Insurance Committee (FDIC) or the National Credit Union Administration (NCUA).
+To be considered, accounts must be available across the United States and insured by the Federal Deposit Insurance Corporation (FDIC) or the National Credit Union Administration (NCUA).

 While each category winner is based on particular criteria, we also considered the following features when selecting our accounts.
 We ranked higher those with:

-Ensuring your bank is FDIC-insured or your credit union is NCUA-insured is important in keeping the funds in your savings account safe.
+Ensuring your bank is FDIC insured or your credit union is NCUA insured is important in keeping the funds in your savings account safe.
 FDIC and NCUA insurance protects deposit accounts funds up to $250,000 per depositor, per bank and per ownership category.